What is Open Access (OA)?

-Creative Commons is an OA advocacy group and creator of key OA legal innovations.
+Creative Commons is an OA advocacy group

 Open Con is a leading annual conference on OA issues.
 Find their twitter feed here.

-Open data.
 Open data is the movement to make data freely available online, without financial or legal barriers.
 The push to make data accessible is sweeping a number of sectors; open data is available from academic researchers, governments and private sector organizations alike.

-Open education.
 Open education is the movement to make educational resources and practices freely available online, without financial or legal barriers.
 MOOCS (massive open online courses) and OERs (open educational resources) both fall under the umbrella of open education.

 Open notebooks refers to the online live sharing of primary research records (most often laboratory notebooks).